College of Music

-The University of Colorado Boulder College of Music inspires artistry and discovery, together.
+The CU Boulder College of Music inspires artistry and discovery, together.

 The College of Music provides specialized training designed to prepare students for a variety of careers in music.
-The college offers seven undergraduate and graduate degrees in 23 fields of study, along with an array of interdisciplinary opportunities, including certificates in music technology and entrepreneurship.
+The college offers seven undergraduate and graduate degrees in 24 fields of study, along with an array of interdisciplinary opportunities, including certificates in music technology, entrepreneurship and arts administration.

 Established by the Regents of the University of Colorado in 1920, the College of Music is a fully accredited member of the National Association of Schools of Music.